Stephen Hetland Arena - UMass Dartmouth Corsairs

 Hetland Arena is located in a residential area, without a whole lot of businesses or attractions in the immediate area.
 Visiting fans can find a few eateries on nearby Route 6, but to get the best bang for your buck while visiting New Bedford, head downtown, a few short miles away from the rink.

-New Bedford is another New England city which has suffered through some hard times and is struggling to rebuild both their infrastructure and their reputation.
-Thanks to a great deal of investment from civic leaders and local businesses, downtown New Bedford has a great National Historic Park, a number of museums, shops, galleries, restaurants, and bars.
-It’s a nice place to visit, and improving all the time.
+New Bedford is another New England city that has suffered through some hard times and is struggling to rebuild both its infrastructure and its reputation.
+Thanks to a great deal of investment from civic leaders and local businesses, downtown New Bedford has a great National Historic Park, many museums, shops, galleries, restaurants, and bars.
+It’s a nice place to visit and is improving all the time.

-New Bedford isn’t really considered to be a destination city, especially with popular tourist spots such as Cape Cod, Newport and Providence all close by.
+Despite this, New Bedford isn’t really considered to be a destination city, especially with popular tourist spots such as Cape Cod, Newport, and Providence all close by.
 Still, New Bedford is not the dangerous wasteland it is sometimes made out to be.
 Check it out, you will be pleasantly surprised.

 Fans 2

-UMass Dartmouth draws between 100-200 fans per game at Hetland Arena.
+UMass Dartmouth draws between 100 and 200 fans per game at Hetland Arena.
 A Corsair crowd can accurately be described as a “friends and family” crowd, as most of the fans in attendance have a personal connection with the players competing on the ice.
-With UMass Dartmouth’s schedule made up almost entirely of local teams, it’s not unusual to find many supporters of the visiting teams in the stands as well.
-Unfortunately, even though Hetland Arena is only four miles from the UMass Dartmouth campus, there’s not much of a turnout by the student body.
+With UMass Dartmouth’s schedule made up almost entirely of local teams, it’s not unusual to find supporters of the visiting teams in the stands as well.
+Unfortunately, even though Hetland Arena is only four miles from the UMass Dartmouth campus, there’s not much of a turnout from the student body.

 Access 4

 Hetland Arena is located on the campus of New Bedford High School, four miles from the UMass Dartmouth campus, near the intersections of Interstate 195 and Route 140.
 It is easily accessible by car, which is the preferred method to arrive at a Corsairs game.
-There is ample parking in the lot adjacent to the rink.
+There is ample parking both on the street and in a lot across the street from the rink.

 Fans will enter Hetland Arena on the west (Hathaway Boulevard) side of the building.
-There is a small lobby fans will pass through on their way to the rink.
+There is a small lobby that fans will pass through on their way to the rink.
 This is a popular spot for fans to hang out during intermissions as an escape from the chilly rink.
+Dress warm if you’re coming to a Corsairs hockey game, it is cold at Hetland.

 Seating at Hetland Arena consists entirely of wooden bleachers on either side of the rink.
 Netting runs the length of the rink on both sides, obscuring views from all points.
-Restrooms are located on the north corners of the rink, and are large enough to handle a typical Corsair crowd.
+Restrooms are located on the north corners of the rink and are large enough to handle a typical Corsair crowd.
+Just time your trip to the men’s room carefully, as you’ll be sharing the room with the Corsair players.

 Return on Investment 4

-Admission to a UMass Dartmouth hockey game costs seven dollars, with free parking in the lot adjacent to the rink.
+Admission to a UMass Dartmouth hockey game is sold as general admission for seven dollars, with students admitted for five dollars.
+Parking is free both on the street and in the lots near the rink.
 Should the concession stand be open, food is reasonably priced.
 An evening at a Corsairs hockey game is an affordable entertainment option for local sports fans.

 Extras 1

 There’s not a whole lot at a community rink like Hetland Arena that can be considered extra.
-There are banners hanging around the rink representing all the local teams that use Hetland Arena.
-And for UMass Dartmouth games, there is a free digital program for all fans containing lineups and stats.
+UMass Dartmouth has some banners hanging in one corner of the rink commemorating past tournament appearances and conference championships.

 Final Thoughts